Jumpstart the school year with this simple retrieval practice

 2. What is psychology?
 Write a description in your own words.

-First, for introductions, we go around and everyone quickly shares their name, their "noun" (see Chapter 8 in Powerful Teaching for Noun-Name Tag), and just one of the five words about psychology they wrote down.
-Bonus: Students aren't worried about what to say because it's written down in front of them.
+First, for introductions, we go around and everyone quickly shares their name, their "noun" (like accordion; see Chapter 8 in Powerful Teaching and click here for more details), and just one of the five words about psychology they wrote down.
+Bonus: Students are less shy to share with the class because it's literally written down in front of them.

 Second, I have students think-pair-share their five words and descriptions about psychology.
 Do they notice any similarities or differences?